tavleenkour/SampleFramework/README.md

 ## Setup
-This repository can be cloned to your local machine using the following commands:
+This repository can be cloned to a local machine using the following commands:
 * HTTPS:
 ``` https://github.com/tavleenkour/SampleFramework.git ```